Dorothy McAuliffe: Early life and education

-McAuliffe was born Dorothy Swann on May 2, 1963 to Richard and Doris Swann.
-She graduated from the Catholic University of America with a Bachelors of Arts in Political Science in 1985 and from the Georgetown University Law Center.
+McAuliffe was born Dorothy Swann on May 2, 1963, to Richard and Doris Swann.
+She graduated from the Catholic University of America with a Bachelor of Arts in political science in 1985 and from the Georgetown University Law Center.

 Career

 Early career

 McAuliffe practiced banking and security law for several years and worked for the law firms of Thompson & Mitchell and Heron Burchette Ruckerett & Rothwell.

 First Lady of Virginia

 McAuliffe was the first Virginia first lady to set up an office in the Patrick Henry Building, where cabinet secretaries and agency heads work.

 As First Lady of Virginia, McAuliffe launched and advocated for anti-hunger programs and food access initiatives in the state.
 In 2014, Terry McAuliffe created the Commonwealth Council on Bridging the Nutritional Divide and named Dorothy McAuliffe head of the council.

-Dorothy McAuliffe also advocated for several programs to feed hungry children in schools, including a Breakfast after the Bell program, which made breakfast part of the school day, and programs that provided summer and after school meals for students with food insecurity.
+She also advocated for several programs to feed hungry children in schools, including a Breakfast after the Bell program, which made breakfast part of the school day, and programs that provided summer and after school meals for students with food insecurity.

 McAuliffe also advocated for the creation of the Virginia Grocery Investment Fund, a fund set up to attract supermarkets to food deserts across the state.

 McAuliffe served on the Virginia Council on the Interstate Compact on Educational Opportunity for Military Children, which helps military children integrate into new schools due to frequent moves while their parents are serving in the military.

-In 2016, McAuliffe initiated and led the effort for the addition of a disability ramp to Virginia's Governor's Executive Mansion.
+In 2016, she initiated and led the effort for the addition of a disability ramp to Virginia's Governor's Executive Mansion.